Touristique

 1. Annual income from this activity must exceed €23,000.

-2. These receipts must exceed the professional income of the tax household.
+2. This income must exceed the professional income of the tax household.

 Future tax reforms